corda/corda/docs/source/tutorial-contract.rst

    .. sourcecode:: kotlin

       @Throws(InsufficientBalanceException::class)
-      fun generateRedeem(tx: TransactionBuilder, paper: StateAndRef<State>, wallet: Wallet) {
+      fun generateRedeem(tx: TransactionBuilder, paper: StateAndRef<State>, vault: VaultService) {
-          // Add the cash movement using the states in our wallet.
+          // Add the cash movement using the states in our vault. vault.generateSpend(tx, paper.state.data.faceValue.withoutIssuer(), paper.state.data.owner)
-          Cash().generateSpend(tx, paper.state.data.faceValue.withoutIssuer(), paper.state.data.owner, wallet.statesOfType<Cash.State>())
           tx.addInputState(paper)
-          tx.addCommand(Command(Commands.Redeem(), paper.state.data.owner))
+          tx.addCommand(Command(Commands.Redeem(), paper.state.data.owner.owningKey))
       }

 Here we can see an example of composing contracts together.
-When an owner wishes to redeem the commercial paper, the issuer (i.e. the caller) must gather cash from its wallet and send the face value to the owner of the paper.
+When an owner wishes to redeem the commercial paper, the issuer (i.e. the caller) must gather cash from its vault and send the face value to the owner of the paper.

 .. note:: This contract has no explicit concept of rollover.

-The *wallet* is a concept that may be familiar from Bitcoin and Ethereum.
+The *vault* is a concept that may be familiar from Bitcoin and Ethereum.
 It is simply a set of states (such as cash) that are owned by the caller.
-Here, we use the wallet to update the partial transaction we are handed with a movement of cash from the issuer of the commercial paper to the current owner.
-If we don't have enough quantity of cash in our wallet, an exception is thrown.
+Here, we use the vault to update the partial transaction we are handed with a movement of cash from the issuer of the commercial paper to the current owner.
+If we don't have enough quantity of cash in our vault, an exception is thrown.
 Then we add the paper itself as an input, but, not an output (as we wish to remove it from the ledger).
 Finally, we add a Redeem command that should be signed by the owner of the commercial paper.

 .. warning:: The amount we pass to the ``generateSpend`` function has to be treated first with ``withoutIssuer``.
    This reflects the fact that the way we handle issuer constraints is still evolving; the commercial paper contract requires payment in the form of a currency issued by a specific party (e.g. the central bank, or the issuers own bank perhaps).
-But the wallet wants to assemble spend transactions using cash states from any issuer, thus we must strip it here.
+But the vault wants to assemble spend transactions using cash states from any issuer, thus we must strip it here.
 This represents a design mismatch that we will resolve in future versions with a more complete way to express issuer constraints.